sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_21_TypesOfVariables/Q_21_TypesOfVariables_Quiz.md

 **Description**

-a) Float is normally used to store decimals.
-Eg:- 1.25, 2.5, etc.

-b) Int is used for integers like 1, 2, 3, etc.
+Int is used for integers like 1, 2, 3, etc.

-c) String is the one we write inside quotes.
-It can contain any characters.

-d) All are not correct.

 ---
 ---